What is constipation?

 - Other medical conditions

 Fortunately, most cases of constipation in children are temporary.
+A pediatric gastroenterologist can determine whether your child's constipation requires further testing and/or treatment.

 What are the symptoms of constipation?